epond/porthole/PI.md

 The script `dashboard.sh` sets things up before the porthole golang app runs.
 It looks for a NAS box serving files over CIFS at a specific ip address.
+At the moment the folders it looks for are specific to how my system is set up and there isn't easy configuration to change this.
 You will need to add CIFS credentials on the pi in the file `/home/pi/nascredentials`